Double Disaster: Second DANA Storm Strikes Eastern Spain, Threatening to Worsen Historic October Flooding

 A Repeat of Historic Flooding?

 The incoming DANA storm is expected to intensify by November 13, bringing torrential rains to Spain's Mediterranean coast, the Balearic Islands, and Andalusia.
-In particular, the Málaga region and northern Valencia could see totals of up to 150 mm (5.9 inches).
-Flash floods, coastal turbulence, and thunderstorms are also a concern through the middle of the week.
+In particular, the Málaga region and northern Valencia could see rainfall totals of up to 150 mm (5.9 inches).
+Flash floods, coastal turbulence, and are also a concern through the middle of the week.

 A Legacy of Devastating Flooding